kajananchinniah/Gameboy-Emulator/README.md

 Note I took these pictures when I had a small bug in rendering (Red and Blue channels were swapped).

 I used this colour scheme: https://lospec.com/palette-list/kirokaze-gameboy for the background.
-This is also the colour scheme for my emulator.
+This is also the colour scheme for my emulator for both sprites + background.

 For sprites, I used the colour scheme used here: https://binji.github.io/posts/pokegb/

 ### Gifs